More

 Reading/Writing Learning Style

-Some children consume information best when it’s in words, whether that’s by writing it down or reading it.
-To them, text is more powerful than any kind of visual or aural representation of an idea.
+Some children consume information best in words, whether by writing it down or reading it.
+To them, text is more powerful than any visual or aural representation of an idea.

 Related Reading: What Is Student Centered Learning?
 Importance & Benefits

 Such students prefer more traditional methods of subject matter delivery.
-So, make them read textbooks, write essays and perform in-depth research.
-But, it’s important to sure that such children have ample time to absorb written course material.
-They also need to be given every opportunity to get their ideas down on paper or a digital device.
+So, make them read textbooks, write essays, and perform in-depth research.
+But, it’s important to ensure that such children have ample time to absorb written course material.
+They must also be given every opportunity to get their ideas down on paper or a digital device.

 Kinesthetic Learning Style

 Kinesthetic learners are individuals who prefer to learn by doing.
 They enjoy hands-on experience.
-They are usually more in touch with reality and more connected to it, which is why they require using a tactile experience to understand something better.
+They are usually more in touch with reality and connected to it, which is why they require tactile experience to understand something better.

 The best way to present new information to a kinesthetic learner is through personal experience, practice, examples, or simulations.
 For instance, they can remember an experiment by recreating it themselves.

 Such children are “tactile” learners.
 They prefer to physically act out events or use all of their senses while learning.
-These types of learners are easy to find, as they likely have a difficult time sitting still and might need frequent breaks during heavy studying periods.
+These types of learners are easy to find, as they likely have difficulty sitting still and might need frequent breaks during heavy studying periods.

 Image showing a kid painting a kinesthetic method of learning